dk949/libut/README.md

-_NOTE:_ you can use the `local` preset to build with [ninja](https://ninja-build.org/), or `default` to build with the default generator (e.g. "Unix Makefiles" on linux)
+_NOTE:_ you can use the `local` preset to build with [ninja](https://ninja-build.org/), or `default` to build with the default generator (e.g. "Unix Makefiles" on Linux)

 ## License

-Each header file has a license (usually at the bottom).
-For files which don't (such as scripts and `CMakeLists.txt`s), see `LICENSE` file in the root of this repo.
+The files included as gists, the license is included in the file (usually at the bottom).
+For all other files, see `LICENSE` in the root of this repo.